Discord-Net-Labs/Discord.Net-Labs/docs/faq/commands/interaction.md

 The default `enum` [TypeConverter] of the Interaction Service comes with `[Hide]` attribute that can be used to prevent certain enum values from getting registered.

-## How does Interaciton Service determine the generic TypeConverter to use for a parameter type?
+## How does the InteractionService determine the generic TypeConverter to use for a parameter type?

 It compares the _target base type_ key of the [TypeConverter] and chooses the one that sits highest on the inheritance hierarchy.